 An obvious genetic technique is to ask .... "do they look similar?"
 Let's use this on a problem photo beneath, which looks like a probable family reunion of my father Robert STRONG's parents' families (STRONGs and the WEDEMEYERs).
-Robert is a definite identification and his age gives the date of the photo ranging from Robert's ordination on 23 Dec 1924 to Joseph's death in 1930.
+Robert is a definite identification and his clerical collar gives the date of the photo ranging from Robert's ordination on 23 Dec 1924 to Joseph's death in 1930.
 The occasion could be Robert's uncle Willie from New Zealand (William Aberdare) coming to meet the family including his sick brother, Joseph with his walking stick.
 I thought it was possible the young woman at the bottom left was Joseph's daughter Dulcie (actual photo here), but the women either side of Joseph were probably hospital staff.
 If it is Joseph in centre bottom row, then the person with her hand on his shoulder is probably his wife Bella.

-Robert is now shown with the two unknown people from the above photo who could be STRONGs, (Robert in the centre, "Unknown 1" on the left, "Unknown 2" on the right):
+Robert is now shown below with the two unknown people from the above photo who could be STRONGs, (Robert in the centre, "Unknown 1" on the left, "Joseph?" on the right):

-In the photo at the left we match "Unknown 2" with a present generation STRONG.
+In the photo at the left we match "Joseph?" with a present generation STRONG.
 Is there a family likeness?
-It is possible that "Unknown 2" was Joe STRONG b.
-1868, when he was taken from hospital around 1930 to a family gathering at David STRONG's home.
-Perhaps "Unknown 2" is an guest of honour in poor health, and could even be in a wheel chair, which would match the information in the page "Joseph".
-If Joe is seated in the front row of the family gathering photo, then his daughter Dulcie, who was aged 33 at that time (note the high STRONG forehead), could be seated on his left.
-His wife Bella, aged 68 at that time, could be standing behind him and holding his chair.
+It is possible that "Joseph?" was Joe STRONG b.
+1868, if he were taken from hospital around 1924 to a family gathering at David STRONG's home.
+Perhaps "Joseph?" is an guest of honour in poor health, and could even be in a wheel chair, which would match the information in the page "Joseph".
+If Joe is seated in the front row with his walking stick in the family gathering photo, then a nursing attendant could be seated on his left.
+His wife Bella, aged 51 at that time, could be standing behind him and holding his chair.
 Rev. Robert STRONG knew Joseph, since he later conducted his funeral in 1930.

 Four known photos of William Aberdare STRONG are placed against the photo of "Unknown 1" on the bottom right.
 Is there a likeness?
 William had that look as if he didn't want to be photographed, apart from the bottom left photo when he was being married.
 Particularly look at William's prominent jaw and distinctive eyes and ears.

-My father, Robert STRONG, made an accurate comment about William Aberdare: "I met Uncle Willie of Drury... he had 3 sons, 2 of them (I think) were school teachers".
+My father, Robert STRONG, commented on William Aberdare: "I met Uncle Willie of Drury... he had 3 sons, 2 of them (I think) were school teachers".
 Perhaps the group photo above was of the occasion he met "Willie".
 William Aberdare STRONG's niece, Olive LOWE (née STEEN), remembers William as a tall man, which tallies with the group photo.